 Already in 1999, a harvesting robot for Cucumber was invented at Wageningen.
-In the following two decades, the group 'Agro Food Robotics' achieved state-of-the-art market-ready technologies which were combined into a sweet-pepper harvesting robot.
+In the following two decades, the group 'Agro Food Robotics' achieved state-of-the-art market-oriented technologies for greenhouse robotisation.

 Previously, the founders of SAIA have worked on a sweet-pepper harvesting robot for 7 years.
 By working closely together with growers and with technology experts from all over Europe, a prototype was realised that could harvest up to a third of all the peppers in a commercial greenhouse autonomously.

 The experience from the market oriented 'SWEEPER' project, formed the foundation of SAIA Agrobotics.
-The technology reached maturity and SAIA aims to bring the robotics for greenhouses to the market.
+Key technologies reached maturity and SAIA aims to bring them to the market.

 dr. Ruud Barth